jmfernandes/robin_stocks/docs/source/intro.rst

 The __init__.py file contains an import of all the functions I want to be made public to the user.
 This allows the user to call ``robin_stocks.function`` for all functions.
 Without the imports, the user would have to call ``robin_stocks.module.function`` and be sure to use the correct module name every single time.
-This may seem contradictory to the first standard, but the difference is that whereas I the developer must make explicit calls, for the end user it is unnecessary.
+This may seem contradictory to the first standard, but the difference is that whereas I (the developer) must make explicit calls, for the end user it is unnecessary.

 * Three strikes and you refactor

 If you find yourself copying and pasting the same code 3 or more times, then it means you should put that code in its own function.
-Thus, I created the :func:`robin_stocks.helper.request_get` function, and then provided input parameters to handle different use cases.
+As an example of this, I created the :func:`robin_stocks.helper.request_get` function, and then provided input parameters to handle different use cases.
+This means that although functions I write may have very different logic for how they handle the get requests from Robinhood, none of this logic is contained in the functions themselves.
+It's all been abstracted away to a single function which means the code is easier to debug, easier to propagate changes, and easier to read.

 * Type is in the name

 A person should be able to look at the code and know the purpose of all the names they see.
-For this reason I have written names of functions as ``snake_case``, names of input parameters and local function variables as ``camelCase``, and names of global variables, class names, and enum names as ``PascalCase``
+For this reason I have written names of functions as ``snake_case``, the names of input parameters and local function variables as ``camelCase``, the names of class names and enum names as ``PascalCase``, and the names of global variables as ``UPPERCASE``.

+In addition, the naming of each function is standardized in order to make searching for functions easier.
+Functions that load user account information begin with "load", functions that place orders begin with "order", functions that cancel orders begin with "cancel", functions that query begin with "find", and so on.
+If you are using a text editor/IDE with auto-complete (which I highly recommend!), then this naming convention makes it even easier to find the function you want.
+As long as you know what you want the function to do, then you know what word it starts with.

 License
 -------